AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 ```
 You should now have the folder `bmtk-develop` containing the Brain Modeling Toolkit package.

-Add a path to the bmtk-develop folder to the environment variable PYTHOPATH in your `.bashrc` file.
+Add a path to the `bmtk-develop` folder to the environment variable PYTHOPATH in your `.bashrc` file.

 ### Dependencies:

 #### Python
 BioNet package requires [Python 2.7](www.python.org).

-If you do not have Python already installed, we recommend installing [Anaconda](https://www.anaconda.com/download/) distribution of Python that comes preloaded with many packages and easy installation of additional packages.
+If you do not have Python already installed, we recommend installing [Anaconda](https://www.anaconda.com/download/) distribution of Python that comes preloaded with many packages and allows an easy installation of additional packages.

 #### Python packages
 BioNet has the following Python package dependancies: